vap-library/vap-library/README.md

 * [Kubernetes CEL documenation](https://kubernetes.io/docs/reference/using-api/cel/)

 # NO WARRANTY INCLUDED
-**While the policies have been written and/or reviewed by experienced k8s engineers/developers this is a community driven, public repository.
+**REMINDER: These policies are maintained by the k8s community.
 Use it at your own risk!**